Assessment & Mentoring FAQs

 Only one recommendation is needed.
 This recommendation should be from your mentor.

-The Level 1 reading list seems daunting.
-How can I best prepare for the Level 1 written exam?
+The reading list seems daunting.
+How can I best prepare for the written exam?

-The Assessment Committee has prepared a list of required knowledge to help Level 1 candidates study for the written exam.
-Please see the Mentoring Manual.
+The Assessment Committee has prepared a list of required knowledge to help candidates study for the written exam.
+Please see the IYNAUS Assessment Manual available for purchase in the IYNAUS bookstore.

 I am a former Intermediate Junior teacher and need more clarity to determine if I can be a mentor.